22 LR vs. 22 Mag: Knights of the Rimfire Round Table

 Both the 22 LR and 22 WMR have very little felt recoil, though the 22 LR has less.

-Very few shooters would suggest that 22 WMR has high recoil, as both rimfire cartridges register less than 1 ft-lb of free recoil.
+Despite this apparent disparity, no one would argue that 22 WMR has high recoil.
+Both rimfire cartridges register less than 1 ft-lb of free recoil.
+That’s negligible, which is why the majority of shooters will have no problem handling 22 WMR.

-The 22 Mag is the clear winner in terms of downrange performance, dominating over the 22 LR in terms of muzzle velocity, kinetic energy, and trajectory.
+The 22 Mag is the clear winner in terms of downrange performance.
+It dominates the 22 LR in terms of muzzle velocity, kinetic energy, and trajectory.

-For its size, the 22 LR has a very respectable muzzle velocity of 1,235 fps, however it simply cannot keep up with the larger and higher velocity 22 Magnum at 1,875 fps.
+For its size, the 22 LR has a respectable muzzle velocity of 1,235 fps.
+However, it simply cannot keep up with the larger 22 Magnum's higher 1,875 fps muzzle velocity.

 Check out our Hornady 22 Mag ammo to see your options.

-The bottom line is that the smaller .22LR cartridge simply cannot keep up with the 22 WRM and its larger case capacity.
+The bottom line is that the smaller .22LR cartridge simply cannot keep up with the 22 WMR and its larger case capacity.

 Hunting